-- The Site assessments complies substantially with the Guidelines for Consultants Reporting on Contaminated Sites (EPA 1997); - Aesthetic issues are not significant in the context of the proposed development; - Soil and groundwater data has been assessed against relevant investigation and trigger levels for the proposed development; - The Audit has not relied on any background concentrations to assess Site contamination; - Impacts of chemical mixtures are not significant given the low concentrations of contaminants observed on the Site; - Soil contamination in a portion of Area C (sample location C80 and C82) will require further investigation and remediation as necessary to determine the suitability of the land for recreational open space; and - There is low risk of contaminants migrating on to or off Site;
+- The site assessment, and contamination delineation, remediation and validation complies substantially with the Guidelines for Consultants Reporting on Contaminated Sites (EPA 1997); - Aesthetic issues are not significant in the context of the proposed development; - Soil and groundwater data has been assessed against relevant investigation and trigger levels for the proposed development; - The Audit has not relied on any background concentrations to assess site contamination; - Impacts of chemical mixtures are not significant given the low concentrations of contaminants observed on the Site; and - There is low risk of contaminants migrating onto or off the Site.

-6.4 Suitability of the Site for the Planned Use
+7.5 Suitability of the Site for the Planned Use

-The Auditor concludes that the land in Areas A and B in its present form is suitable for the proposed residential use.
+The Auditor concludes that the land in Areas C in its present form is suitable for the proposed residential use.